fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 Functional attributes let you control a variety of functional elements on the chart.
 For example, you can opt to show/hide data labels or data values.
 You can also set chart limits and extended properties.
 The list of functional attributes used in the above code are:

-* `showLabels` sets the  configuration whether the x-axis labels will be displayed or not.
-* `showValue` sets the configuration whether data values will be displayed along with the data plot on chart.
 * `caption` sets the caption of the chart.
 * `subcaption` sets the sub-caption of the chart.
 * `xAxisName` sets the name of the x-axis, whereas `yAxisName` sets the name of the y-axis.
 * `numberPrefix` adds prefix to all the numbers visible on the chart.
-* Please note, we have used the `theme` attribute in the chart's JSON data and provided fusion (default theme) as its value.
+* Please note, we have used the `theme` attribute in the chart's JSON data and provided `fusion` (default theme) as its value.
 Using themes, you can centralize your cosmetic and functional properties across various charts in your web application.

 #### Cosmetics Attributes

-Cosmetic attributes let you configure chart cosmetics like color, transparency, font size etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
+Cosmetic attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's aesthetics no cosmetic attributes are used in this sample.
 For a detailed list of cosmetic attributes click here.

 For the detailed list of attributes, click [here]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab').